zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update.md

 ## Delete

-Deleting an entity is the easiest of all, because it only requires a unique `Id` to identify the entity being deleted.
+Deleting an entity is the easiest of all because it only requires a unique `Id` to identify the entity being deleted.
 The SQL statement is a simple `DELETE` with a `WHERE` clause on the `Id` column.

 To delete a record from the database, the `CustomerController` contains two `Delete` action methods.